Gizra/drupal-starter/README.md

 /path/to/starter/scripts/mass_patch.sh [gh_token_that_can_create_prs] /tmp/our-little-patch
 ```

-This needs to be executed natively.
+This must be executed natively (i.e. no inside `ddev ssh`).
-It will try to refresh the working copies there and apply the patch, if it succeeds, it opens
+It will try to refresh the working copies there and apply the patch.
+If it succeeds, it opens
-a pull request in the repository.
+a pull request in the destination repository.
-That provides a fast track to spread changes for those parts of the Starter Kit what typically
+That provides a fast track to spread changes for those parts of the Starter Kit that typically
-remain unchanged after cloning (CI scripts, testing scripts, DDEV configuration and commands and so on).
+remain unchanged after cloning (CI scripts, testing scripts, DDEV configuration and commands, and so on).

 #### Create your site